-The Chapel of Our Lord stands as a constant reminder to the Concordia Community of God's Grace in our lives through His Son, Jesus Christ.
+The Chapel of Our Lord stands as a constant reminder to the Concordia-Chicago Community of God's Grace in our lives through His Son, Jesus Christ.
 It emphasizes the importance of worship as the very heart and center of all college activities.
 The Clara and Spencer Werner Auditorium is a symbol of the Christian use of the arts in the service of God and His people.

 On May 18, 1980, the Chapel of Our Lord and the Clara and Spencer Werner Auditorium was dedicated to the glory of the Triune God.
-The furnishings of the chapel, including the stained glass windows, were financed by special gifts from individuals including students, faculty, staff, and friends of the university.
+The furnishings of the chapel, including the stained glass windows, were financed by special gifts from individuals including students, faculty, staff and friends of the University.

 The ecclesiastical appointments of the chapel emphasize the importance of the proclamation of the Word of God and the celebration of the Sacraments.
-Carved from Botticino marble the altar, baptismal font, lectern, and pulpit remind us of the solid foundation upon which our faith is based, namely, 'the foundation of the apostles and prophets with Jesus Christ Himself being the cornerstone."
-(Ephesians 2:20)
+Carved from Botticino marble, the altar, baptismal font, lectern and pulpit remind us of the solid foundation upon which our faith is based, namely, "the foundation of the apostles and prophets with Jesus Christ Himself being the cornerstone" (Ephesians 2:20).

 The design of the building permits its use either for worship purposes or for a variety of musical and dramatic productions.
-The front half of the nave features moveable pews which can be rearranged to suit the occasion.
+The front half of the nave features moveable pews that can be rearranged to suit the occasion.

-The north window of the chapel with its flow of colors, together with the massive cross symbolizes the power and grace of the Trinity.
+The north window of the chapel with its flow of colors, together with the massive cross, symbolizes the power and grace of the Trinity.